Skip to Content

 You may not have eaten a “poisonous” fruit, but from the severe pain that may ensue, you may feel like you have.

-So, with that appetizing preamble, it should probably not come as much surprise that, while hedge apples are not toxic per say and thus you “can” technically eat them, you almost certainly shouldn’t.
+So, with that appetizing preamble, it should probably not come as much surprise that while hedge apples are not toxic per se and thus you “can” technically eat them, you almost certainly shouldn’t.

-You hardly want to have to deal with the severe stomach pain, which will almost certainly ensue.
+You hardly want to have to deal with the severe stomach pain that’ll likely follow after consumption.

-Unfortunately, that isn’t necessarily the case, either.
-While cattle may not die from the hedge apples’ contents themselves, their size and shape can get stuck in their throats, causing them to suffocate.
+While cattle may not die from the hedge apples’ contents, their size and shape can get stuck in their throats, causing them to suffocate.

-Even if you mash them up, however, hedge apples remain quite unpalatable and your cattle probably won’t be too pleased at the prospect of having to eat them.
+Even if you mash them up, hedge apples remain unpalatable and your cattle probably won’t be too pleased at the prospect of having to eat them.

-While cattle aren’t exactly the pickiest of eaters, if you have pretty much any other choice, they’d probably appreciate it, and you’d benefit from their eating food that is actually nutritious and won’t potentially cause them severe stomach pain.
+While it’s true that cattle aren’t the pickiest of eaters, they’d probably appreciate pretty much any other feed you have available.
+They’d benefit from eating food that’s actually nutritious and won’t potentially cause them severe stomach pain.

 What About as a Pest Control Measure?

-If you live in the Ozarks region, you may have indeed seen people trying to use hedge apples for entirely different purposes, namely as a pest control measure.
+If you live in the Ozarks region, you may have seen people trying to use hedge apples for entirely different purposes, namely as a pest control measure.
 This is an old home remedy that has persisted in the region for some time.
-Still, is there any validity to it?

 For some families in the region, that reasoning is good enough.
-They have been used either whole or sliced, and on their own or in conjunction along with lemon and chestnuts.
+They’ve been used either whole or sliced, on their own or in conjunction along with lemon and chestnuts, and placed in the surrounding area to repel pests.

 Basement Spider